DrFKNoble/c-_programming_tutorials/09_advanced_classes/README.md

 Here, Listing 9.1 declares the class's member variables and member functions and Listing 9.2 defines them.
 The `getSpeed()` and `setSpeed()` member functions defined on lines 8-20 in Listing 9.1 have been define inline.

-Line 1 of Listing 9.2 is a preprocessor directive that includes the header file `listing_9_1.hpp` in the source code.
+Line 1 of Listing 9.2 is a preprocessor directive that includes the header file `main.hpp` in the source code.

 ## Classes with Other Classes as Member Data